What is a gastrointestinal carcinoid tumor?

 Gastrointestinal carcinoid tumors are a type of cancer that forms in the lining of the gastrointestinal (GI) tract.
 Cancer starts when cells begin to grow out of control.
 Cells in nearly any part of the body can become cancer.
 To learn more about what cancer is and how it can grow and spread, see What Is Cancer?

 To understand gastrointestinal carcinoid tumors, it helps to know about the gastrointestinal system, as well as the diffuse neuroendocrine system.

 The gastrointestinal system

-The gastrointestinal (GI) system processes food for energy and rids the body of solid waste.
-It is also known as the digestive system.
+The gastrointestinal (GI) system, also known as the digestive system, processes food for energy and rids the body of solid waste.
 After food is chewed and swallowed, it enters the esophagus.
 This tube carries food through the neck and chest to the stomach.
 The esophagus joins the stomach just beneath the diaphragm (the breathing muscle under the lungs).
 The stomach is a sac-like organ that holds food and begins the digestive process by secreting gastric juice.
 The food and gastric juices are mixed into a thick fluid, which then empties into the small intestine.

 The small intestine continues breaking down food and absorbs most of the nutrients.
 It is the longest section of the gastrointestinal (GI) tract, measuring more than 20 feet.
-The small intestine then joins the colon (large intestine).
+The small intestine then joins the colon.
 This is a wider, muscular tube about 5 feet long.
 The appendix is found near the junction of small intestine and colon.
-The colon absorbs water and mineral nutrients from the food matter and serves as a storage place for waste.
+The colon absorbs water and mineral nutrients from food and serves as a storage place for waste.
 The waste left after this process goes into the rectum.
 From there it passes out of the body through the anus as stool (feces).